 What is preeclampsia?

-If the preeclampsia remains untreated, it can develop to eclampsia, in which the mother can go into convulsions, coma and can even die.
-Complications from preeclampsia are extremely rare if the mother attends her pre-natal appointments.
+If the preeclampsia remains untreated, it can develop to eclampsia, in which the mother can experience convulsions, coma, and can even die.
+However, complications from preeclampsia are extremely rare if the mother attends her pre-natal appointments.

 Symptoms of preeclampsia